top of page

 Nutrition:

-Food choices that aim to improve resilience and metabolism.
-Whilst we do not claim to be qualified in the nutritional field, we factor in the role that digestion plays in relation to the movement production.
-Small changes may impact function greatly.
+Whilst we do not claim to be qualified in the nutritional field, we recognise the role that digestion and food reactions play in the presentation of low back pain.

 Breathing:

-We aim to open and deepen the breath, so that the rib cage can properly expand in all directions.
-We often see a lack of expansion in certain directions that impacts the support and range of the arms.
+We aim to improve the mechanics of breathing by helping the rib cage to properly expand in all directions.
+We often see a lack of expansion in certain areas which impacts the support and range of motion of the arms.

 Inner focus:

-Strategies to improve energy levels using mindfulness, practices that enhance sleep, and synchronising with your natural circadian rhythms.
+Strategies to improve energy levels using mindfulness, simple practices to enhance sleep, and synchronising with your natural circadian rhythms.

 Prevention: